project-vista-org/project-vista/terraform/README.md

 ## Architecture

 The infrastructure includes:
-- VPC with public subnet in eu-north-1b
+- VPC with public subnet in eu-north-1b (or an existing VPC)
 - Security groups for web traffic
 - EC2 instance for hosting the backend
 - Docker for containerization